omaddam/Shortest-Path-And-Rhumb-Line/README.md

     * DisplayPoints: appends and displays points on the map.
     * ClearPaths: deletes all paths on the map.
     * DisplayPaths: appends and displays paths on the graph.

+The sphere prefab also includes another script that allows the user to drag and rotate the map.
+* Script: Assets/SphericalPaths/Scripts/SphereRotation.cs